|Integrated Service for Runoff and Hydropower Assessment and Forecast related to Snow Cover Dynamics in Remote Areas|

 Satcom, as growing component in M2M communications helps SnowSense to transmit the retrieved information from all distributed station locations.
 Within SnowSense three space components show their excellent potential for solving the specfic users needs for snow monitoring.

-The Demo Project started in February 2015, has completed his first year.
+The Demo Project started in February 2015, has completed his first two years.

-A first set of seven prototype in-situ stations had been installed in Newfoundland for snow parameter measurements during the winter 2015/2016.
-Additional stations had been deployed in Austria and Switzerland.
+A first set of prototype in-situ stations has been installed in Newfoundland/Canada for snow parameter measurements during the winter 2015/2016 and updated for winter 2016/2017.
+Additional test and demo stations had been deployed in Switzerland, Austria and Germany.

-Results of EO monitoring using Sentinel-1, with focus on the detection of snow melting processes, were provided via a demo portal.
+The assimilation of in-situ snow measurements and the information from EO monitoring, using Sentinel-1, with focus on the detection of snow melting processes, had been integrated to the hydrological model.